lmong11/lmong11.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Paper Title Number 3"
+title: "Dl3dv-10k: A large-scale scene dataset for deep learning-based 3d vision"
 collection: publications
-category: manuscripts
+category: conferences
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'
 date: 2015-10-01